activeagenda/documentation/2  BOf implementation/Readme.md

 For BOf :: implementation look for the ( ? ) icon in the left upper corner of each page.
-It contains implementation instructions.
-Use Google Translate for translation in you preffered langauage.
+It contains implementation instructions in the polish language.
+Use Google Translate for translation in you preferred langauage.